 The thing was, I’d realised, with the diary, that there were significant parts of village life that a piece of narrative reporting could not really reach.
 The only way I could figure to access those parts was in a fictional, novelistic format.
 So I put my head down and began.
 I was well into it by the time lockdown was upon us, and so of course I just carried on through.
 Although the writing discipline I’d acquired throughout 2019 was a valuable lesson, cranking out some 750 words daily, it’s been a different kind of odyssey on the novelistic trail, but the project is now coming to fruition.
 If you’re interested in continuing to explore village life with me, through an extended series of novels, I’d like to direct your attention to my new blog/website, BiomeNE47.com.

-The first of the Biome NE47 series, Prequel, is due for launch sometime in June on the worldwide Amazon/Kindle/Audible platforms, as an eBook to begin with, and then I hope as an audiobook.
-The second volume, also completed, should follow along during this summer.
+The first of the Biome NE47 series, Prequel, launched on the 1st of June ’21 on the worldwide Amazon/Kindle/Audible platforms, as an eBook and later as a paperback.
+The second volume was published on the 1st of July.
 The third is planned for publication early in 2022, as writing for it should commence in September.
 Meanwhile, for a taster of the fictional experience in store, I hope you might enjoy reading these Fragments of a Song, a collection of scenes now served as an eBook, for free, via the ‘Free taster’ link up beside the cover image at the top of this post, through a link on the BiomeNE47.com site, or through the BookFunnel link just below.